miklevin/LinuxPythonvimgit.com/index.md

+# Linux, Python, vim & git

-# Hello World!
+## Hello World!
 Linux, Python, vim, git website launched.

 This is where I will document everything about this developer platform / playback engine that will serve you for the rest of your life without constant